THE COLIN B. KENNEDY COMPANY

 1. MEF - 356kc - Medford, OR

 NOTES: Total of 23 different stations logged in three listening sessions.
 Many stations like FCH, BO, MOG and CVP were copied on all three nights.
-No NDB stations were copied in the 200kc to 290kc part of the spectrum.
+No NDB stations were copied in the 200kc to 290kc part of the spectrum due to heavy static.

 |Follow-up - Collectors that use their Kennedy receivers know they are top

 performers on the AM BC band, given the consideration that they are

 regenerative receivers using pure-tungsten filament tubes.
 These NDB